Senecm/Python-Pocket/README.md

 ## Math
 Handy for Maths revision...
-**!A comprehensive convertor, that is hopefully faster than using Google to find each individual answer. **
+- **!A comprehensive convertor, enter an option then a number and a program will show you the conversion! **

 *Convert Time, Length and Weight.*